 – Future employers will take entrepreneurship courses.
 Students will receive 5 lei per class hour in which they participate.

 – The students will draw up business plans, and at the end of the courses the best business plans will be selected to receive, possibly, financing.
-The selection will be made by a jury composed of entrepreneurs and various specialists.
+The selection will be made by a jury of entrepreneurs and various specialists.

 – Students whose business plans have been selected will go into the phase of simulated enterprises and mentoring, for the development of entrepreneurial skills.